rasdarps/Customer-Order-Entry/README.md

 This project is a mini project on Customer Order Entry.
 It is useful for anyone who want to learn database from a beginner level with a mini project.
 It simulates a business customer order entry where customer orders are entered in a database to track supply.

+#PROBLEM STATEMENT

+A company wishes to create a database for its order entry activities.
+A customer can place one or more orders, with each order for one or more products.
+Each order gives rise to one invoice, which can be paid by a number of methods, such as check, credit card, or cash.
+The name of the employee who initially processes the customer order is recorded.
+An employee in the Shipping Department is responsible for packaging the order and sending it to the customer.
+If an ordered product is not in stock, Shipping send out what is in stock, so more than one shipment may be required to fulfil the order.

 **#DATABASE**

 A database is a collection of data that is organized and stored in a computer system, typically managed by a database management system (DBMS).
 A database allows users to store, retrieve, update, and delete data in a structured and efficient way.